OleksiiKovalov/Cells-calculator/README.md

 The model obtains the results from each submodel, and then returns them as a dictionary which includes counts for nuclei, cells, and the resulting percentage.

 ### Nuclei counter design
 The submodel for nuclei counting is based on classical computer vision algorithms used for image pre-processing and DBSCAN clustering algorithm used for differetiating between separated stained nuclei and counting them based on their spatial relations.
+Additionaly, some statistical-based methods are used for final filtering of the clusters obtained.
 The hyperparameter values for DBSCAN algorithm have been chosen by fine-tuning them on several images.
-The resulting nuclei counter can perform counting in approximately 3 seconds.

 ### Cell counter design
 The submodel for cell counting is a YOLOv8-m object detection deep neural network which calculates cells by simply detecting them.
 It has been trained from scratch for 22 epochs on a third-party dataset(more information is provided in **Data** section below) in Google Colab cloud environment with default T4 GPU using Adam optimizer with default parameters and early stopping as a stopping criterion.